LeeMartin77/itwasnotamanual.com/README.md

 - Add an explanation dialog when first opening page
 - Add open library and wiki summaries under voting buttons
   - article first
-- Quote needs quotemarks/to be clearer it's a quote